DDS - Frequently Asked Questions (FAQ)

 Yes.
 The majority of dental students at IUSD pay for their education with federal student loans.
 After being accepted to IUSD, a financial aid notification will be sent by mail if the applicant filed the FAFSA.
 Please refer to our financial aid page for more specifics.

 IF I AM A NON-RESIDENT, HOW CAN I ESTABLISH RESIDENCY FOR FEE-PAYING PURPOSES?

 With very few exceptions, you will remain a non-resident (for fee-paying purposes) throughout your four-year dental education.
-If you enter IUSD as a non-resident, to establish a "resident student" classification, you must continuously reside in Indiana for at least 12 consecutive months immediately preceding the first scheduled day of classes in which you register in the university.
+If you enter IUSD as a non-resident you must continuously reside in Indiana for at least 12 consecutive months immediately preceding the first scheduled day of classes in order to be considered a resident.
 Attending IUSD for one year does not entitle you to resident tuition if you are not from Indiana.

-Note that physical presence in Indiana for the predominant purpose of attending an institution of higher education shall not be counted in determining the 12 month period of residence.
+NOTE: physical presence in Indiana for the predominant purpose of attending an institution of higher education shall not be counted in determining the 12-month period of residence.
 Please refer to the IUPUI Residency Policy for further information.

 WHO SHOULD I SPEAK WITH IF I HAVE ADDITIONAL QUESTIONS?

 If you have additional questions, you may contact: